Safeguarding Policy

 Scope

-This policy applies to all employees, self-employed contractors, volunteers, trustees and all other third parties who, through their involvement with the Charity work with children, young people or vulnerable adults.
+This policy applies to all staff, self-employed contractors, volunteers, trustees and all other third parties who, through their involvement with the Charity work with children, young people or adults at risk.

 Related Legislation